diogocsgomes/AttendanceRefistrationWithSpringBoot/README.md

 # AttendanceRefistrationWithSpringBoot
-This is an evolution of the JavaAttendanceRegistrationSoftware with SpringBoot
+This is an evolution of the JavaAttendanceRegistrationSoftware the request from the client are now managed by SprinBoot